SDK Application Reference

 Query Component Status

-// Retrieve supported component information TY_COMPONENT_ID allComps; ASSERT_OK( TYGetComponentIDs(hDevice, &allComps) );
+// Query components that are supported by the camera TY_COMPONENT_ID allComps; ASSERT_OK( TYGetComponentIDs(hDevice, &allComps) );

 After the device is opened, only the virtual component TY_COMPONENT_DEVICE is enabled by default.

-// Enable RGB Component + Configure RGB Component Properties if(allComps & TY_COMPONENT_RGB_CAM && color) { LOGD("Has RGB camera, open RGB cam"); ASSERT_OK( TYEnableComponents(hDevice, TY_COMPONENT_RGB_CAM) ); //create a isp handle to convert raw image(color bayer format) to rgb image ASSERT_OK(TYISPCreate(&hColorIspHandle)); //Init code can be modified in common.hpp //NOTE: Should set RGB image format & size before init ISP ASSERT_OK(ColorIspInitSetting(hColorIspHandle, hDevice)); //You can call follow function to show color isp supported features // Enable Left IR Component if (allComps & TY_COMPONENT_IR_CAM_LEFT && ir) { LOGD("Has IR left camera, open IR left cam"); ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_IR_CAM_LEFT)); } // Enable Right IR Component if (allComps & TY_COMPONENT_IR_CAM_RIGHT && ir) { LOGD("Has IR right camera, open IR right cam"); ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_IR_CAM_RIGHT)); } // Enable Depth Component + Configure Depth Component Properties LOGD("Configure components, open depth cam"); DepthViewer depthViewer("Depth"); if (allComps & TY_COMPONENT_DEPTH_CAM && depth) { /// Configure Depth Component Properties(Depth Image Resolution) TY_IMAGE_MODE image_mode; ASSERT_OK(get_default_image_mode(hDevice, TY_COMPONENT_DEPTH_CAM, image_mode)); LOGD("Select Depth Image Mode: %dx%d", TYImageWidth(image_mode), TYImageHeight(image_mode)); ASSERT_OK(TYSetEnum(hDevice, TY_COMPONENT_DEPTH_CAM, TY_ENUM_IMAGE_MODE, image_mode)); /// Enable Depth Component ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_DEPTH_CAM)); /// Configure Depth Component Properties (Scale Unit) //depth map pixel format is uint16_t ,which default unit is 1 mm //the acutal depth (mm)= PixelValue * ScaleUnit float scale_unit = 1.; TYGetFloat(hDevice, TY_COMPONENT_DEPTH_CAM, TY_FLOAT_SCALE_UNIT, &scale_unit); depthViewer.depth_scale_unit = scale_unit; }
+// Enable the RGB component and configure RGB component features if(allComps & TY_COMPONENT_RGB_CAM && color) { LOGD("Has RGB camera, open RGB cam"); ASSERT_OK( TYEnableComponents(hDevice, TY_COMPONENT_RGB_CAM) ); //create a isp handle to convert raw image(color bayer format) to rgb image ASSERT_OK(TYISPCreate(&hColorIspHandle)); //Init code can be modified in common.hpp //NOTE: Should set RGB image format & size before init ISP ASSERT_OK(ColorIspInitSetting(hColorIspHandle, hDevice)); //You can call follow function to show color isp supported features // Enable the left IR component if (allComps & TY_COMPONENT_IR_CAM_LEFT && ir) { LOGD("Has IR left camera, open IR left cam"); ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_IR_CAM_LEFT)); } // Enable the right IR component if (allComps & TY_COMPONENT_IR_CAM_RIGHT && ir) { LOGD("Has IR right camera, open IR right cam"); ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_IR_CAM_RIGHT)); } // Enable the depth component and configure depth component features LOGD("Configure components, open depth cam"); DepthViewer depthViewer("Depth"); if (allComps & TY_COMPONENT_DEPTH_CAM && depth) { /// Configure depth component features (depth map resolution) TY_IMAGE_MODE image_mode; ASSERT_OK(get_default_image_mode(hDevice, TY_COMPONENT_DEPTH_CAM, image_mode)); LOGD("Select depth map Mode: %dx%d", TYImageWidth(image_mode), TYImageHeight(image_mode)); ASSERT_OK(TYSetEnum(hDevice, TY_COMPONENT_DEPTH_CAM, TY_ENUM_IMAGE_MODE, image_mode)); /// Enable the depth component ASSERT_OK(TYEnableComponents(hDevice, TY_COMPONENT_DEPTH_CAM)); /// Configure depth component features (scale unit) //depth map pixel format is uint16_t ,which default unit is 1 mm //the acutal depth (mm)= PixelValue * ScaleUnit float scale_unit = 1.; TYGetFloat(hDevice, TY_COMPONENT_DEPTH_CAM, TY_FLOAT_SCALE_UNIT, &scale_unit); depthViewer.depth_scale_unit = scale_unit; }

 Note

-Before managing frame buffers, ensure that the required components are enabled using the TYEnableComponents() interface and that the correct image format and resolution are set using the TYSetEnum() interface.the size of the frame buffer depends on these settings; otherwise, insufficient frame buffer space issues may occur..
+Before performing frame buffer management, ensure that the required components have been enabled via the TYEnableComponents() interface, and the correct image format and resolution have been set via the TYSetEnum() interface.
+This is because the size of the frame buffer depends on these settings; otherwise, you may encounter issues with insufficient frame buffer space.

 LOGD("Prepare image buffer");